ThornTechPublic/PGPDecryptionLambda/src/main/GCP/README.md

   [Service Account Permissions](#service-account-permissions) section
 * Click Deploy

-## Configure PubSub notifications for Cloud Storage
+## Configure PubSub Notifications for Cloud Storage
 The steps for configuring the notification event for Cloud Storage can be found in this [GCP documentation](https://cloud.google.com/storage/docs/reporting-changes#command-line)